EDEN757/AInalyst/README.md

 ## Usage

+1. **Company Management**: Access the "Company Management" tab to:
+   - View companies currently in your database
+   - See details of company filings
+   - Add new companies by ticker symbol
+   - Load demo companies with a single click
+   - Delete companies you no longer need

-1. **Chat Interface**: Enter questions about S&P 500 companies' 10-K filings
+2. **Chat Interface**: Enter questions about companies' 10-K filings:
+   - Filter by specific companies using the dropdown
-2. **Filtering**: Optionally filter by specific company and/or filing year
+   - Filter by specific filing year
-3. **Sources**: Each answer includes the source documents used to generate it
+   - View source documents for each answer

 Example questions:
 - "What are Apple's main risk factors?"